Mercury contamination in Grassy Narrows: 1970s

 By 1975, with the fisheries closed the unemployment rate in Grassy Narrows "rose from 5% to over 90%" and "welfare rolls increased from $9,000 to $140,000".

-In response to the mercury contamination, Grassy Narrows and White Dog reserves formed the Anti-Mercury Ojibwa Group (AMOG) in 1975 as part of their preparation for legal action.
+In response to the mercury contamination, Grassy Narrows and Whitedog reserves formed the Anti-Mercury Ojibwa Group (AMOG) in 1975 as part of their preparation for legal action.
 AMOG commissioned the report entitled, "The economic and social impact of mercury pollution on the Whitedog and Grassy Narrows Indian Reserves, Ontario", which was published in 1979.

 A 1976 Canadian Medical Association Journal article "Methyl mercury poisoning in Canada", disregarded the data from Harada, because they did not factor in "fully-developed intoxication".

 A 1977 report by a Health and Welfare Canada's Task Force on Organic Mercury in the Environment that was formed in 1972, submitted a report that said that found that "despite elevated mercury levels, the clinical tests performed on six locals showed no acute or chronic effects of methyl-mercury poisoning."

 In a March 23, 1976 The Fifth Estate episode, reporter Warner Troyer interviewed Robert Billingsley—President of Reed International, Peter Newberry—a physician who worked on mercury toxicity with Grassy Narrows members, and Marcel Pahpasay—a First Nations fishing guide, whose 3-year-old son Keith was diagnosed with cerebral palsy in spite of symptoms that were identical to children with Minamata disease.
 Troyer is also the author of No Safe Place published in 1977.
 In his book, Troyer said that a "1975 federally commissioned study was suppressed because it found 45 Indians had eyesight problems known as "visual field losses" consistent with mercury poisoning.
 The federal Health Department official who commissioned the study later told reporters the study was flawed."

 In a January 1, 1978 article entitled "Mercury contamination: A human tragedy", published in Environmental Management co-authors Patricia A. D'ltri and Frank M. D'ltri said that the Dryden Chemical Company began operating a chloralkali process plant in Dryden, Ontario in 1962 using mercury cells.
-They reported on First Nations community members, who lived downstream from the Dryden factory with Minamata disease—had severe mercury poisoning.
-The disease was named after the fishing community of Minamata, Japan, that was "ravaged by the effects of methylmercury poisoning".
+They reported on First Nations community members, who lived downstream from the Dryden factory with Minamata, Japan, that was "ravaged by the effects of methylmercury poisoning".
 It produced sodium hydroxide and chlorine that were used in large amounts for bleaching paper during production by the Dryden Pulp and Paper Company.